Travel Advice for Montenegro - Australian Department of Foreign Affairs and Trade

 |Montenegro overall||Exercise normal safety precautions|

 Exercise normal safety precautionsin Montenegro.
 Use common sense.
 Look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Monitor the media and other sources for changes to local travel conditions.

 Be cautious in the Kosovo border area as theÂ security situation is unpredictable.
 SeeSafety and security.

 Medical facilities are significantly below the standard in Australia.
 Hospitals are poorly resourced.
-Avoid treatment in Montenegro, unless it is very basic.
+Avoid treatment in Montenegro.
 SeeHealth.

 report the lost or stolen passportonline, or

 contact the nearestAustralian embassy, high commission or consulate

 MonitorÂ the local news and other sources for information on planned and possible unrest.

 Follow the advice of local authorities.